Many people worry that their cat sleeps too much.

 If the amount of hours she sleeps has increased, check her gums.
 If the gums are pale, it is a sign of anemia.
-Anemia can kill your pet, so please get her to the vet promptly.
+Anemia can kill your pet, so get her to the veterinarian right away.

 You’ve heard the expression “Let sleeping dogs lie.”
 I believe it’s equally important to “Let sleeping kitties lie.”
 They love to nap, and it’s perfectly natural.
 So, to sum this up: If there are no signs of illness, distress or extreme disinterest in play, I doubt you should worry a whole lot about whether your cat sleeps too much.

-- Jon Rappaport, DVM: Worried about kitten sleeping too much
+- Dr. Jon Rappaport, DVM: Worried about kitten sleeping too much

 - Helping Kitty: Sleep is a really interesting behavior.
 Zzzzz.
 (No, really it is!)